Stampoo/SnapshotSafeView/README.md

 # SnapshotSafeView

-Used for hide view from system screenshots and video recording, iOS 11 required.
+Used for hide view from system screenshots and video recording.

+## Requirements

+- Xcode version: `12.5.1` or higher
+- Deployment target `iOS v11` or higher
+- Swift toolchain `5.5`

-##### What working:
+### What working:

 - Autolayout
 - Position inside content with autolayout